Features marked with PRO

 GitLens provides rich integrations with many remote providers, including GitHub, GitHub Enterprise, GitLab, Gitea, Gerrit, Bitbucket, Bitbucket Server, and Azure DevOps.
 You can also define custom remote providers or remote providers with custom domains as well.

-Basic integrations provide issue and pull request auto-linking, while richer integrations (e.g. GitHub) can provide rich hover information provided for auto-linked issues and pull requests, associate pull requests with branches and commits, and provide avatars.
+Basic integrations provide issue and pull request auto-linking, while richer integrations (e.g. GitHub or GitLab) offer the ability to work with the Launchpad, can provide rich hover information provided for auto-linked issues and pull requests, associate pull requests with branches and commits, and provide avatars.

 Additionally, these integrations provide commands to copy the url of or open, files, commits, branches, and the repository on the remote provider.